shivansh2598/bitzoomFrontend/README.md

 Bitzoom runs on BIT Mesra’s LAN.
-This website contains previous year question papers and notes that are needed for semester exams.
+This website contains previous year question papers and notes that are required for our semester exams.

 It has over 200 users and 500 documents.
 Also users can upload relevant documents.